 In the eighties, anybody who was anybody wore yellow gold.
 It was the epitome of ritz, class, wealth and refinement.
 By the nineties, silver was all the rage.
 Everyone wore the cooler cousin to yellow-gold toned works.
 The 2000s continued to carry the torch for the grey goddess of the jewelry world.
 So much so that at some point the percentage change of the cost of pure silver on open markets was actually higher than that of gold.
 However, by the 2010s trends leveled and then shot out in three different directions.
 One of these directions leads to the creation of silver heart necklaces.

 Surprisingly, yellow gold still reigns supreme as the most popular choice overall.
 Coming off two decades of being shunned by the stars you would think it would have yielded the top spot.
 It hangs on to the title.
 However, right now white gold or silver is the hot pick for wedding sets.
 Rose gold is wildly popular as accent metals in purses, belts, sunglasses, watches and other accessories.
 It is everywhere you look for home decor as well.
 It is gaining traction in jewelry as well and fast.

 Combining gold tones was once a taboo.
 You picked one and stuck with it through an entire outfit.
 Some collectors even went so far as to forsake all others in their collection as a whole.
 It was all one color, come rain or shine.
 Today, the rules have, thankfully, relaxed.
-Combining gold colors is very on trend right now.
+Combining gold colors is very on-trend right now.

 Nevertheless, silver still has its worth.
-Literally, an ounce of silver is still at a all-time record high.
+Literally, an ounce of silver is still at an all-time record high.
 Naturally, it has sentimental value as well for any who watched the pop culture icons of their youth drip with it through the 90s and 2000s.
 And it is still absolutely gorgeous.